gianmarcopinna/gianmarcopinna.github.io/content/authors/admin/_index.md

   - Policy Evaluation
   - Economics of the European Union

+# Education to show in About widget
 education:
 courses:
   - course: Ph.D. in Economics
     institution: University of Rome "Tor Vergata"
   - course: MSc in Economics
-    institution: University of Bologna.
+    institution: University of Bologna
   - course: BSc in Economics
     institution: University of Cagliari

 # work:
   # - position: Director of Cloud Infrastructure
     company_name: GenCoin